npoptomov/youtube_app/README.md

    docker-compose up --build -d
    ```

-2. After starting the containers, you will need to create a Django superuser to be able to use the frontend.
+2. After starting the containers, you will need to create a Django superuser to be able to log into the front-end app.

    ```bash
    docker exec -it <container_id> python manage.py createsuperuser